lrodero/cats-effect-tutorial/tutorial.md

 in cats-effect site.

-To prevent such data corruption we must use some concurrency control mechanism that ensures than no stream closing will be done while `transfer` is being evaluated.
+To prevent such data corruption we must use some concurrency control mechanism that ensures that no stream will be closed while `transfer` is being evaluated.
 Cats effect provides several constructs for controlling concurrency, for this case we will use a [_semaphore_](https://typelevel.org/cats-effect/concurrency/semaphore.html).
 A semaphore has a number of permits, its method `adquire` blocks if no permit is available until `release` is called on the same semaphore.
 We will use a